MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/ad-languages.md

 Language options in Bing Ads give you control over your advertising campaign and experience.

 ## <a name="adlanguage"></a>Ad Language
 Your ad language setting determines the language you will use when you write your ads and should be the language of your customers.
-The campaign level languages setting applies to all ad groups in the campaign; However, If languages are set at both the ad group and campaign level, the ad group-level language will override the campaign-level language.
+The campaign level languages setting applies to all ad groups in the campaign; However, if languages are set at both the ad group and campaign level, the ad group-level language will override the campaign-level language.
 The ad group level language setting applies to all ads in an ad group.

 > [!NOTE]
 > Not everyone has the Campaign languages feature yet.
 If you don't, don't worry.
 It's coming soon.